peterWSU109/ThermalPi/README.md

 6) Stretch Goal - Accuracy within +/- 0.5 degree Celcius (Possibly, see below)

 ### Notes on Accuracy
-    -The MLX90640 thermal camera is not accurate enough for this purpose by itself -A methodology using facial detection, facial tracking, facial temperature averaging, and a multiple linear regression model was utilized
-    -As such, the accuracy of the model is only as good as the data given to model -In our limited testing the device could indeed get +/- 0.5 celcius accuracy greater than 95% of the time -However, Our temperature samples were limited and may not be accurate across all enviroments and populations
+The MLX90640 thermal camera is not accurate enough for this purpose by itself.
+A methodology using facial detection, facial tracking, facial temperature averaging, and a multiple linear regression model was utilized.
+As such, the accuracy of the model is only as good as the data given to model.
+In our limited testing the device could indeed get +/- 0.5 celcius accuracy greater than 95% of the time. **However, Our temperature samples were limited and may not be accurate across all enviroments and populations.**

-    -Moreover, given the limitations of this thermal camera
-    -...and obtaining accurate skin temperatures via infared thermography in general -This should only ever be used as screening device, all positive fevers should be followed up with verified method of obtaining core body temp
+Moreover, given the limitations of this thermal camera and obtaining accurate skin temperatures via infared thermography in general, **This should only ever be used as screening device**.
+All positive fevers should be followed up with verified method of obtaining core body temperature